-WHAT WE’RE LOOKING FOR IN OUR RIDE GUIDES
+WHAT WE’RE LOOKING FOR IN GUIDES?

 - Aside from delivering the highest level of quality and service, can you connect with each and every guest?
 Can you appreciate each person for who they are?
 Do you possess compassion, patience, and an unwavering sense of humor?